ndsizeif/alas/docs/README.md

 # alas

-alas is a utility to set your [Alacritty](https://github.com/alacritty/alarcritty) appearance.
+alas can set your [Alacritty](https://github.com/alacritty/alarcritty) appearance.

 ## Why

 The Alacritty terminal emulator previous to `0.13.0` used `yaml` files for configuration.
-There are large collections of colorschemes and configuration files available online.
-I previously used a single file to store all of my colorschemes and used a bash script to list colorschemes with simple regex pattern matching.
+There are large collections of color schemes and configuration files available online.
+I previously used a single file to store all of my color schemes and used a bash script to list color schemes with simple regex pattern matching.
 I changed the active colorscheme with search/replace.

 The migration to `toml` configuration, while a definite improvement, left my